lebao3105/gnome-shell-3.78/README.md

 * Customized application grid + dash
 * Circular on-screen keyboard button
 * Transparent app folder (on application grid)
-* Disabled panel items arrow (Made on JS code)
+* Hidden panel items arrow (Made on JS code)

 Most changes are implemented to SCSS files in [data/theme/gnome-shell-sass/widgets](data/theme/gnome-shell-sass/widgets/).

 ## Get and install
-**Critical**: This project CAN'T be built on GNOME 4x compatible OSes.
+**Critical**: This project CAN'T be built on GNOME 4x compatible OSes due to dependency conflicts.
 Tested on Debian 11 with GNOME 3.38.5 (higher a little bit than this project).

 1.Clone this repository using ```git``` (you can choose another color [here](https://github.com/lebao3105/gnome-shell-3.78-pink), but it's now outdated) to your computer.<br>